TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 that TYPO3 has been installed the *traditional way*, by extracting the source package into the web directory **without** using PHP *composer*.

-By using this method, extensions (e.g. the site package extension) can be installed using the Extension Manager, which is a *module* found in the backend of TYPO3.
-Before we can install the site package extension, we have to transfer the files from our local machine to the TYPO3 server (if all files and directories have been created on the local machine though).
+By using this method, extensions (e.g. the sitepackage extension) can be installed using the Extension Manager, which is a *module* found in the backend of TYPO3.
+Before we can install the sitepackage extension, we have to transfer the files from our local machine to the TYPO3 server (if all files and directories have been created on the local machine though).